paazmaya/WP-Member-Register/readme.txt

 == Changelog ==

+= 0.7.0 =
+* Released 3 February 2012
+* User access level determined by bit wise comparison, in order to add flexibility
+* Removed access levels from forum topics.
+Everyone can see everything if can access forum

 = 0.6.0 =
 * Released 10 November 2011
 * Localisation for English and Finnish done properly with PO files